kevin0120/mix/CONTRIBUTING.md

 This section is for developers who want to create new "service" output.
-A service output differs from a regular output in that it operates a background service while Telegraf is running.
+A service output differs from a regular output in that it operates a background service while Rush is running.
 One example would be the `prometheus_client` output, which operates an HTTP server.

 Their interface is quite similar to a regular output, with the addition of `Start()`